CNN Poll: Opinion of the Republican Party falls to all-time low

 Republicans are signaling they prefer President Donald Trump's vision for the party, with 79% saying he is taking it in the right direction.
 A majority of GOP voters -- 53% -- believe Republican leaders in Congress are taking the party in the wrong direction.

 That finding comes as approval ratings and favorability ratings for Republican leaders in Congress have dropped.
 Overall approval of the party's leadership is down to 20%, a new low in CNN polling back to 2008.
+That includes just 39% of Republicans who approve of the job GOP leaders are doing.
 House Speaker Paul Ryan's favorability has dipped to 32%, a six-point drop since April, while Senate Majority Leader Mitch McConnell stands at 20% favorability, a seven-point dip since spring.

 Both parties will have to grapple with an increasingly unhappy public as nearly six in 10 Americans (59%) say they are angry at both parties, while just 23% say they are not angry at either party.
 Independents are the most upset, with 68% saying they're angry at both parties -- up 10 points since March.
 Anger among Republicans has also spiked, with 63% now angry at both parties compared to 38% who said the same in the spring.
 Among Democrats, anger at both sides is up seven points, to 49%.